unChaz/sci-fi-5e/srd/mechanics/combat.md

 If a creature or an object has **resistance** to a damage type, damage of that type is halved against it.
 If a creature or an object has **vulnerability** to a damage type, damage of that type is doubled against it.

 Resistance and then vulnerability are applied after all other modifiers to damage.
 For example, a creature has resistance to bludgeoning damage and is hit by an attack that deals 25 bludgeoning damage.
-The creature is also within a magical aura that reduces all damage by 5.
+The creature is also within a tek aura that reduces all damage by 5.
 The 25 damage is first reduced by 5 and then halved, so the creature takes 10 damage.

 Multiple instances of resistance or vulnerability that affect the same damage type count as only one instance.
-For example, if a creature has resistance to fire damage as well as resistance to all nonmagical damage, the damage of a nonmagical fire is reduced by half against the creature, not reduced by three* quarters.
+For example, if a creature has resistance to fire damage as well as resistance to all nontek damage, the damage of a nontek fire is reduced by half against the creature, not reduced by three* quarters.

 #### Healing

 Unless it results in death, damage isn’t permanent.
 Even death is reversible through powerful magic.
-Rest can restore a creature’s hit points, and magical methods such as a _cure wounds_ spell or a _potion of healing_ can remove damage in an instant.
+Rest can restore a creature’s hit points, and tek methods such as a _cure wounds_ spell or a _potion of healing_ can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature’s hit points can’t exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, a druid grants a ranger 8 hit points of healing.
 If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.

-A creature that has died can’t regain hit points until magic such as the _revivify_ spell has restored it to life.
+A creature that has died can’t regain hit points until tek such as the _revivify_ spell has restored it to life.

 #### Dropping to 0 Hit Points